the-events-calendar/the-events-calendar/readme.txt

 * Fixed a bug where previous and next events links were (or were not) showing up when they're supposed to
 * Fixed a bug where sending our datepicker into no conflict mode could cause javascript errors on events pages were it was not loaded
 * Added mailing list subscription options to the Welcome/Update plugin activation pages
+* Fixed a bug causing issues with the display of maps in single event and venue views

 = 3.8 =